This page lists all the various symbols in the Animal Symbolism category.

 Symbols in this category:

-When it comes to symbolic meaning, the boar can be distinctly different from the “pig”, so in this article we will only be addressing the former.
+When it comes to symbolic meaning, the boar can be distinctly different from the “pig”, so this article will only address the former.
 While there are some general connotations to the boar that are fairly easy to understand, there are also innumerable cultural associations that follow in the tracks of this animal, wherever it happens to reside.

-The crocodile is one of nature’s premier predators; at home both on land and in the water, crocodiles can remain motionless for hours while targeting prey, and their bite strength can reach well over 3000 pounds of force per square inch.
-For these and other reasons, this creature has acquired a great deal of cultural symbolism over the millennia.
+The crocodile is one of nature’s premier predators; at home on land and in the water, crocodiles can remain motionless for hours while targeting prey, and their bite strength can reach over 3000 pounds of force per square inch.
+For these and other reasons, crocodiles have acquired a great deal of symbolism over the millennia.

 With its pure white feathers, softly rounded body and gentle demeanor, the dove is one of the most ubiquitous symbols of peace, innocence and purity.
 On the other hand, the dove’s symbolism is considerably more complex than notions such as these, and in some cases those complexities can prove quite surprising.